Ellen White Investigation

 But the women, and the little ones, and the cattle, and all that is in the city, [even] all the spoil thereof, shalt thou take unto thyself; and thou shalt eat the spoil of thine enemies, which the LORD thy God hath given thee (Deut.
 20:14).

 Again, why did God direct Israel to take slaves if it was a "high crime" against Him?
 Even the priests possessed slaves.
 In Numbers 31:30 God directed that one out of every fifty captured slaves were to be given to the priests to "keep charge of the tabernacle of the Lord."
-Now, if God was dwelling in that tabernacle, and if it was indeed a "sin" to own slaves, don't you think God would be just a little bit angry about that situation and tell Moses about it?
-If God was angry about this "high crime", we do not have any Biblical evidence of it.
+God literally had slaves serving in His own tabernacle.
+If slavery was a 'high crime,' why would a holy God permit this in His own dwelling place?

 Even the patriarchs, Abraham, Job, David and others possessed servants.
 When Hagar escaped from Sarah, "the angel of the LORD said unto her, Return to thy mistress, and submit thyself under her hands."8 Why did the angel not go to Sarah and punish her for her "high crime"?
 The Bible states that Abraham owned male and female servants and yet God did not punish him for this "high crime" but blessed him perhaps more than any other man who has ever lived.
 One of those blessings included increasing the number of Abraham's "menservants."9

 Finally, other nations, such as Assyria, used to raid Israel and steal people (such as Namaan's maid) and make them slaves.
-Why does the Bible condemn other nations all around them for a myriad of sins, but never mentions the "sin of slavery"?
+Why does the Bible condemn other nations around Israel for a myriad of sins, but never mentions the "sin of slavery"?
+It is because the Bible never treats slavery as a national sin.

 #3: Slavery to Revive in the South